-Using your keyword in the body of the text multiple times to increase your keyword density is important to indicate to Google the subject matter of your article.
-However, you must not overdo it; otherwise, Google may think you are spamming it to manipulate the search results.
-Too many keywords and your web page will suffer a penalty.
+Using your keyword in the text’s body multiple times to increase your keyword density is important to indicate to Google the subject matter of your article.

 Will higher keyword density improve your Google Rankings?

 I took an in-depth look at what the Googlers \ Experts had to say: